 No two individuals on the Commission shall be representatives, employees, or officers of the same group, association, corporation, organization or City Department.

 Terms of Office: Commissioners are appointed for a term of two years, unless a vacancy arises during a term at which time the vacancy will be filled for the unexpired term.
 A member holds office until his/her successor has been appointed and qualified.
 Any member who misses three regularly scheduled meetings of the Commission during each two year term without the express approval of the Commission will be deemed to have resigned from the Commission.
 Officers: The Commission elects officers including a Chairperson, Vice Chair, and Secretary from among its appointed members.
-The term of office for officers is one year from the date of officer elections, which are held in .
+The term of office for officers is one year from the date of officer elections, which are held in November, unless exigent circumstances such as an officer resignation require elections at other times.
 All officer vacancies occurring during a term shall be filled for the unexpired term.
 Commissioners may repeatedly serve as officers.
 No member of the Commission shall receive compensation for serving thereon.

 Meeting Facilitation: The Chairperson or his/her designee is the official spokesperson for the Commission.
 He/she shall preside at all Commission meetings, preserve order and decorum, decide on all questions of order, and appoint, in consultation with Commissioners, all committees and committee chairs.